zevv/bip/README.md

 Pipe anything to `bip`.

-Default lua file is `~/.bip.lua`, or provide a file name to load on the command line.
+Default lua file is `~/.bip.lua`, or provide a lua script file name to load on the command line.

 Bip wil periodically reload the lua file when modified, so you can tweak your bips in a running session without having to restart.